PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 At resume, audit result capture for the primary terminal indexed convergence, high-rank binary coalescing, and boundary-signature realignment calls.
 Commit and push only; do not create or update a pull request.

+## Primary terminal mutation-result characterization checkpoint

+The primary terminal indexed binary-convergence owner returns its complete three-counter aggregate.
+Static high-rank binary coalescing mutates only when its exact rewrite counter increments and its zero path is covered as a no-op.
+Dynamic-boundary signature realignment returns the exact updated-tensor count, with changed, no-op, missing-metadata, wrapper-equivalence, and idempotency coverage.
+None requires caller-side reconciliation.

+The primary caller currently discards all three dictionaries.
+A strict expected-failure orchestration contract requires assigning them respectively to `_final_binary_layout_convergence_stats`, `_final_high_rank_binary_stats`, and `_final_dynamic_boundary_signature_stats`.
+Calls, arguments, layout-state handoff, order, final sort, terminal validation, and finalization remain fixed.

+At implementation, replace only the three expressions with assignments.
+Do not change any owner, result schema, GraphIndex use, layout sync, sort, validation, dependency, or TensorFlow boundary.
+Validate sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- focused terminal/convergence/high-rank/signature selection:
+  `22 passed, 11 deselected, 1 xfailed`
+- expanded broad related gate plus rank-6 structure/numeric parity:
+  `563 passed, 1 xfailed in 28.27s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet three-result capture contract;
+there are no unexpected failures.